MilanVlaski/Dynadoro/README.md

 - show hours studied per week
 - make sessions file openable through UI

+##### Random data creater
+- For thirty days from today make sessions for each day
+- 1 to 6 sessions
+- each sessions lasting 10 to 50 minutes (plus rest)
+- at different times of day
+- MAYBE add pauses inbetween

 #### PERHAPS
 - Potential errors if you work for less than a second, or less than 5.